baweaver/generator-angm/README.md

 The `Gruntfile.js` already have some tasks like: Concat, Uglify, Injector and template cache.

-> NOTE: The command will concat and minify all (JS) application files and the HTML templates will be mixed in on file called `templates.js`, all this files will be injected on **index.html**.
+> NOTE: The command will concat and minify all (JS) application files and the HTML templates will be mixed in on file called `templates.js`, all these files will be injected on **index.html**.

 # Built in SubGenerators

-Generator-angm have a subgenerator to create your application modules and directives.
+Generator-angm has subgenerators to create your application modules and directives.

 1. Modules
 2. Directives